Cover Montana and Cover Native Montana

 A: $30,000 per eligible provider entity

-Q: When does the grant application open up?
+Q: When does the grant application open?

 A: The grant application opens on Monday, August 10th and funds are available on a first-come, first-serve basis.
 This is a PDF copy of the grant language.

 Q: Where can I learn more about hiring and/or training a Certified Application Counselor?